rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 **Immutable Contribution Vault** (ICV):

 The protocol possesses all validated contributions, represented in the form of **Non-Fungible Tokens (NFTs)**, securely stored within the Immutable Contribution Vault (ICV).
-This collection of contribution NFTs is a testament to the collaborative efforts and intellectual contributions within the ecosystem.
+The collection of contribution NFTs records who contributed what to the ecosystem.

 This diagram explains how Modular Consensus Framework works with Protocol and the components within each stack.